-- Lack of hygiene or lack of interest in day-to-day activities
+- Lack of hygiene

 People with schizophreniform disorder often withdraw from loved ones and avoid social activities.
 Schizophreniform disorder often results in a loss of normal living and social skills and significant problems at school or work.

-The cause of schizophreniform disorder is unclear but may be linked to genetics, abnormal brain structure, or circuitry in areas that involve perception, and/or an environment or situation that initiates symptoms in someone who is genetically inclined to develop the disorder.
+The cause of schizophreniform disorder is unclear but may be linked to genetics, abnormal brain structure, or circuitry in areas that involve perception, and or an environment or situation that initiates symptoms in someone who is genetically inclined to develop the disorder.

 Poor interpersonal relationships or severe stress may trigger symptoms of schizophreniform in those who are susceptible.
-Children with parents affected by schizophrenia spectrum disorders may be at higher-than-average risk of developing the condition themselves.
+Children with parents affected by schizophrenia spectrum disorders may be at a higher-than-average risk of developing the condition themselves.

+There are no lab tests to diagnose schizophreniform disorder.
+However, blood tests, brain imaging, and medical history are utilized to rule out other medical illnesses and conditions.
 Psychotherapy and antipsychotic medications are the mainstay of treatment for schizophreniform disorder, and are critical to prevent the development of schizophrenia.